Skip to main content

 embedl-hub show

-Compile the model from PyTorch to ONNX
+Compile the model from ONNX to TFLite

 Now that we’ve created a project and experiment, let’s verify that the model runs as expected on the target hardware.
-This process is requires a series of steps:
+This process requires a series of steps:

 Compile: ONNX -> TFLite